asesidaa/TaikoLocalServer/README.md

    where `server.ip` is your computer's ip (or the server's ip)

+5. Open command prompt as admin, navigate to game root folder (where init.ps1 is).
+Run `regsvr32 .\AMCUS\iauthdll.dll`.
+It should prompt about success

-5. Run TaikoReverseProxy and TaikoLocalServer, then run the game.
+6. Run TaikoReverseProxy and TaikoLocalServer, then run the game.
 You can access the WebUI by going to `https://naominet.jp:10122/` in your browser.

 ### Server setup (for TAL<2.00 or other loaders)